andreanerla/ELT-ETL/README.md

 # ETL-projects
 ETL self-made projects.

-The FDA one, working with Airflow and AWS technologies, is more cloud focused.
+The FDA one, working with Airflow and AWS technologies, is cloud focused.

 The WIND one stores data in local SQL Server and reorganizes it following star schema principles.